Off-Road Navigation via Implicit Neural Representation of Terrain Traversability: Introduction

+Most existing off-road navigation stacks derive a grid-based traversability cost map from either exteroceptive terrain cues (e.g., geometry or appearance) or proprioceptive interaction signals (e.g., slip or vibration).
+Each cue alone has limitations: geometry or appearance-only estimates can be ambiguous in unstructured terrain (e.g., drivable vegetation versus rigid obstacles), while interaction-based supervision is inherently sparse because it is only observed along the vehicle's traversed trajectories.
+On the planning side, many systems execute short-horizon, sampling-based control (e.g., MPPI \cite{williams2017information}) over these costs; while reactive and flexible, such approaches have limited ability to refine full-path geometry and to adapt a speed profile to terrain-induced disturbances.

-In this work, we address limitations in both perception and planning to achieve more reliable off-road navigation.
-We estimate both geometric properties and terrain-response signals, and incorporate these complementary sources of information into planning and trajectory optimization.
-Geometric properties of the terrain provide a conservative yet physically grounded prior, while the terrain-response signals capture how the vehicle actually interacts with the terrain.
-Our method leverages implicit neural representations \cite{peng2020convolutional} to unify perception and planning within a gradient-based trajectory optimization framework, enabling the planner to jointly adapt the path geometry and speed profile to challenging terrain while respecting constraints.
-In summary, the contributions of our work are: \begin{itemize} \item A learning-based implicit neural representation that continuously parametrizes both terrain geometric properties and terrain-response signals.
-This implicit representation provides smooth spatial structure and readily accessible gradients through a lightweight decoder. \item A novel gradient-based trajectory optimization framework that directly exploits gradient information from the implicit representation to jointly adapt the path geometry and speed profile according to terrain traversability, while naturally handling constraints. \item Comprehensive investigations in both simulation and challenging real-world off-road navigation scenarios, demonstrating the effectiveness of the proposed approach compared to conventional frameworks. \end{itemize}
+In this work, we address limitations in both perception and planning by combining complementary terrain cues.
+We estimate (i) geometric properties that provide a conservative yet physically grounded prior and (ii) terrain-response signals that reflect the vehicle's experienced disturbance.
+We represent these quantities with an implicit neural representation (INR)---a continuous field that can be queried at arbitrary locations---which provides spatial gradients enabling a gradient-based trajectory optimization method that jointly refines path geometry and speed profile subject to various constraints.
+In summary, our contributions are: \begin{itemize} \item A learning-based implicit neural representation that models terrain geometry and terrain-response signals as continuous, queryable functions, with readily accessible spatial gradients through lightweight decoders. \item A gradient-based trajectory optimization framework that exploits these gradients to co-optimize path geometry and speed profile according to terrain traversability, while naturally handling constraints. \item Comprehensive evaluations in simulation and challenging real-world off-road experiments demonstrating improved navigation performance over conventional frameworks. \end{itemize}